-This EUMETSAT CM-SAF data product is based on a combination of the Heliosat approach to obtain the effective cloud albedo from uncalibrated MVIRI radiances (Hammer et al., 2003, see References) with a radiative transfer model specifically designed for clear sky conditions (MAGIC, Mueller et al., 2009, see References).
+This EUMETSAT CM-SAF data product is based on a combination of the Heliosat approach to obtain the effective cloud albedo from uncalibrated MVIRI and SEVIRI radiances (Hammer et al., 2003) with a radiative transfer model specifically designed for clear sky conditions (MAGIC, Mueller et al., 2009).
 The Heliosat approach is merely based on MVIRI data while the radiative transfer model MAGIC and the final irradiance retrieval requires a number of additional parameters: atmospheric total water vapor content (ERA-Interim and ERA40), an ozone climatology, the surface albedo (SARB/CERES) and an aerosol climatology.
 Together the approach is referred to as MAGICSOL (see Posselt et al., 2012, 2014).
 More information is given in the Product User Manual (PUM) and in the Algorithm Theoretical Basis Document (ATBD).

 We are offering the Eumetsat CM-SAF SARAH ed.
 2 v003 product - so far only at monthly temporal resolution; daily data can be provided upon request.